Skip to content

 Your main vehicleSecond vehicles

-Household items (furniture, clothes)Cash
+Household items (furniture and clothes)Cash

 Retirement funds (if you’re getting regular payments)Bank accounts